Big Apple – Columbia, South Carolina

 South Carolina | SC Picture Project | Richland County Photos | Big Apple

 Columbia‘s Big Apple has two interesting but diverse histories.
 Originally built as the House of Peace Synagogue between 1907 and 1910, this two-story building served as a place of worship for the Beth Shalom Congregation for almost 30 years.
 The congregation outgrew the building in 1935, and it was sold strictly on the condition that it would never again be used as a synagogue.

 Its new owners took that condition to heart!
 By 1936 the building had been transformed into one of South Carolina’s most popular African-American night clubs.
 It was here that locals started the dance craze that would soon be referred to as the “Big Apple.”
 The club quickly adopted the moniker and the new dance spread throughout the nation.
 (See a video of the Big Apple dance.)

-The Big Apple is listed in the National Register, which adds the following:
+The Big Apple is listed in the National Register as the House of Peace Synagogue:

 Big Apple Info

 Big Apple Add Info and More Photos

 The purpose of the South Carolina Picture Project is to celebrate the beauty of the Palmetto State and create a permanent digital repository for our cultural landmarks and natural landscapes.
 We invite you to add additional pictures (paintings, photos, etc) of Big Apple, and we also invite you to add info, history, stories, and travel tips.
 Together, we hope to build one of the best and most loved SC resources in the world!